Choosing energy efficient recessed downlights

 - Brightness - Compare the lumens of different downlights you are considering.
 Lumens measure light output - the higher the lumens, the brighter the light.
 As beam angle increases, you need more lumens to maintain the light’s intensity.

 - Dimmable?
 If you want to be able to dim your downlights, check the packaging to make sure you choose a model that is dimmable.

 - Where to buy?
 Modern LED downlights are available from hardware stores, specialty lighting stores and electrical wholesalers.
 If you’re not exactly sure of the type of downlight you need, check with a registered electrician or insulation service provider – they can advise you and also arrange the supply and installation.

-- Leave the installation to a registered electrician.
-For your safety and for maintaining your home’s insurance cover.
+- Leave the installation of downlights to a registered electrician - For your safety and for maintaining your home’s insurance cover.